 Indicative water quantity allocation maps for surface and groundwater are available by clicking here.
 These maps show the current level of allocation in relation to limits in the Proposed Regional Plan.
-See: https://www.nrc.govt.nz/your-council/about-us/council-projects/new-regional-plan/indicative-water-quantity-allocation-maps/

 Current status of the Proposed Regional Plan

-This is an appeals version of the Proposed Regional Plan is available by clicking here.
+The appeals version of the Proposed Regional Plan is available by clicking here.

 Parts of the plan are under appeal to the Environment Court.
 The regional council has identified which parts of the plan have been appealed and which can be said to be operative.
 This is shown through shading within this version indicating which provisions are directly under appeal to the Environment Court.
 However, please note that additional provisions may be captured as a result of any consequential amendments arising from the outcome of an appeal.